dezmanvee/dezmanvee/README.md

 - 💻 I specialize in front-end web development with a focus on **React**.
 - 🌐 I'm also experienced in **HTML5**, **CSS3**, and **JavaScript**.
 - 📚 I love to learn and explore new technologies, which keeps me on the cutting edge.
-- 🎨 In addition to coding, I enjoy math and physics.
+- 🎨 In addition to coding, I enjoy math and physics, and gaming.
 - ✍️ When I'm not coding, you can find me tutoring javaScript, math or physics.

 ## Tech Stack